Essential Oils for Sleep

 Inhalation of cedrol was shown to decrease heart rate, diastolic and systolic blood pressure of the participants.
 Since the results indicated modifications in the autonomic nervous system, cedarwood essential oil is believed to have a soothing effect, making it an effective essential oil for sleep.

-Lavender Oil for Sleep
+Lavender Oil for treating Sleep and Insomia

 There are several benefits of lavender essential oil including its sedative, anti-anxiety and stress reducing properties.
 Several studies have indicated that using lavender essential oil for sleep may help slow down the central nervous system activity.
 The resulting calming effect may cause a person to have better quality of sleep, reduced anxiety and improve overall mood.